List of The Librarian characters: Jacob Stone

-In the pilot episode of the The Librarians: The Next Chapter, Jacob rescues a Librarian from 1847, Vikram Chamberlain, after the latter had being imprisoned for close to 200 years by the artifact known as the Scarab of Horus.
+In the pilot episode of The Librarians: The Next Chapter, Jacob rescues a Librarian from 1847, Vikram Chamberlain, after the latter had been imprisoned for close to 200 years by the artifact known as the Scarab of Horus.
 He informs Vikram that he can never return to his own time due to consequences of time travel.
 After rejecting Jacob's stance, Vikram proceeds to reactivate the Annex connected to the Library located in Belgrade and releases magic into the world again.
 Needing help, Jacob calls on Charlie Cornwall, a former Guardian candidate, to watch over Vikram.
 At the end of the Season 1 opener, Jacob gives Vikram six months to rectify the damage he has done or he will bring him to the main Library to live out the rest of his life in peace and away from the outside world while also tasking Charlie to act as an unofficial Guardian for Vikram during those six months.

-Description

 Christian Kane noted that he enjoys the physical aspects of the role; "I do all the fighting; I do all my own stunts ... that's my specialty – fighting on camera."
 Kane was nominated for a Saturn Award for his portrayal of the character in 2018.